mattpopovich/mattpopovich.com/_posts/2025-09-05-how-big-of-a-solar-panel-do-you-need-to-power-the-world.md

 \end{equation}
 $$

-[Standard test conditions (STC)](https://sinovoltaics.com/learning-center/quality/standard-test-conditions-stc-definition-and-problems/) for a solar panel defines irradiance as:
+[Standard test conditions (STC)](https://sinovoltaics.com/learning-center/quality/standard-test-conditions-stc-definition-and-problems/) for a solar panel defines solar irradiance (how strong is the sunlight) as:

 $$
 \begin{equation}